agrawalprash/traceable-mixnets/README.md

 *Steps to verify the claimed results:*

 1. Verify that the mean prover time in section `membership_hash protocol proving` is around 220 ms. This supports main result 1 since the prover time when scaled to 10000 ciphertexts is 2200 s.
-2. Verify that the mean verifier time in section `membership_hash protocol verification` is around 31 ms. When scaled to 10000 ciphertexts, this would be 310 s, which is still higher than our 210 s (row 1 Figure 11) for the distributed case.
+2. Verify that the mean verifier time in section `membership_hash protocol verification` is around 31 ms. When scaled to 10000 ciphertexts, this would be 310 s, which is still higher than our 210 s (row ``DB-SM - $Q$'') for the distributed case.
 3. Verify that the mean prover time in section `membership_hash creating witness` is around 783 ms. This reflects the $O(n)$ witness computation operation in RSA accumulators, where $n$ is the size of the set (see the additional benchmark `membership_hash creating witness` in file `cpsnark-sm/benches/membership_hash.rs`).
 Although we do not report this, this witness generation time when scaled to 10000 ciphertexts results in an overhead of 7830 s, which combined with the proof generation time in step 1 results in a total prover time of 10030 seconds in comparison to our 500 seconds (a 20x improvement) for the distributed case.

 *Additional notes:*